OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:2

-make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
+make my joy complete by being of one mind, sharing the same love, united in spirit, and focused on a single purpose.

 ## Philippians 2:3